oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 | 30 | **investigate** | Task the recipient to aggregate and report information as it pertains to a security event or incident. |
 | 32 | **remediate** | Task the recipient to eliminate a vulnerability or attack point. |

 The following actions are under consideration for use in future versions of the Language Specification.
-Implementers MAY use these actions with the understanding that they may not be in future versions of the language.
-All commands MUST only use actions from this section (either the table or this list).
+Implementers may use these actions with the understanding that they may not be in future versions of the language.

 * **report** - Task an entity to provide information to a designated recipient
 * **pause** - Cease operation of a system or activity while maintaining state.